 Mammogram / Ultrasound.
-Patients in whom cancer is suspected should be seen initially in a one stop clinic with access to same day clinical examination, mammography, ultrasound and biopsy.
-Imaging should comply with Royal College of Radiologists Guidelines and .
+Patients in whom cancer is suspected should be seen initially in a one stop clinic with access to triple diagnostic assessment in a single hospital visit including availability for same day clinical examination, mammography, ultrasound and biopsy.
+Imaging should comply with Royal College of Radiologists Guidelines and Recommendations.

 Further imaging should be considered at the diagnostic MDT according to local protocols and in compliance with Royal College of Radiologists’ recommendations.
 Ring-fenced general cancer CT and MRI slots should be considered to ensure that capacity is available to deliver expected imaging within 8 calendar days of biopsies.

 A core biopsy is a prerequisite for diagnosis and development of a management plan.
 Histopathology reports for tissue sampling should usually be available (including immunohistochemistry) in 7 calendar days.
 Consider reflex immunohistochemistry for all M5 and/or U5 biopsies.
 The time taken may be longer if ancillary tests are required to establish a primary diagnosis.
-In instances where FISH/ISH is required to determine HER2 status, .
+In instances where FISH/ISH is required to determine HER2 status, the expectation should be for these results to still be available within the 28-Day pathway as best practice.

 All histopathology should have a designated point of receipt, sign-off and management responsibility to ensure the chain of custody is not lost.

-Patients and care-givers should be asked what information they require about the pathway, provided with standard about investigations when sending confirmation of appointment, confirmation of next step(s) and anything required to prepare for the day, and whether they have any disabilities, language barriers or other factors which may need to be taken into account in regard to service accessibility.
+Patients and care-givers should be asked what information they require about the pathway, provided with standard information about investigations when sending confirmation of appointment, confirmation of next step(s) and anything required to prepare for the day, and whether they have any disabilities, language barriers or other factors which may need to be taken into account in regard to service accessibility.
 Preferences for amount of information and when it is provided will vary, and therefore it will help to provide caseworker / navigator telephone contact details to provide support throughout the pathway, provide signposting to charities and support services, provide information about care-givers attending appointments, and offer follow-up if people do not receive confirmation of appointment in expected timescale.
 People should also be informed that it is likely they will receive one or more procedures and/or diagnostic tests on the same day, at the first face-to-face appointment.
 Patients should be given information on what the tests will involve and how long their appointment is likely to last.
 The one stop clinic appointment may take several hours.

-People should be informed about cancer being ruled out, or diagnosed at the earliest face-to-face opportunity, unless the person has expressed an alternative method of communication in order to speed up communication.
+People should be informed about cancer being ruled out, or diagnosed at the earliest face-to-face opportunity by default, unless the person has expressed an alternative method of communication in order to speed up communication.
 In this timed pathway, this can be done at a one-stop clinic, a follow-up testing or results outpatient appointment, or at a treatment planning outpatient clinic.
 The diagnosis should include the tumour receptor status, i.e. the oestrogen receptor (ER), the HER2 receptor status, and +/- the progesterone receptor (PR).
 It is recognised that if HER2 fluorescent in-situ hybridisation (FISH/ISH) is required, this may not be available for a further 7 days.
 In this case, a diagnosis should still be provided within 28 days without FISH/ISH if it is not available in time.
 Early consideration of a person’s fitness for radical therapy and requirements for pre-habilitation should be addressed as soon as possible in the pathway to minimise delays in expediting treatment.
+Patients that require a frailty assessment can be assessed using the NABCOP Frailty Assessment or electronic Frailty Index (eFI) in advance of MDT discussion.

 Primary Care should also be informed of the outcome of the urgent referral in a timely manner.